xerolinux/XeroSite/docs/projects/cosmic-script.md

 Although I have added a sort of *Hardware Checker* that will make the script check for compatible hardware before it moves on.
 In case of incompatibility, it should notify and exit.
 Still need help with that, since I do not know if I did a good job or not lol.

-I also need to figure out what packages are missing from the **Arch Cosmic Group** that I would need to include in the script for a much better and problem free experience while it's being developed since it's just an **Alpha 1** meaning it's still missing a lot of features.
+I also need to figure out what packages are missing from the **Arch Cosmic Group** that I would need to include in the script for a much better and problem free experience, while it's being developed, since it's just in **Alpha 1** stages, meaning it's still missing a lot of *essential* features.

 ### Wrapping up